nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `add i/A0123456Z n/john m/CS2103T p/98765432 t/@john e/E0123456Z`
     * A student named John is added to TAPA.

+### Deleting a student: `delete`

+Deletes a student from TAPA.

+Format: `delete STUDENT_INDEX`

+* The student whose index in the address book is specified after the `delete` command will be removed from the address book.

+Example:
+* `delete 10`
+    * A student named John (whose list index is “10”) is deleted from TAPA.
+    * An error message will be displayed to the user if the specified index is a negative number or larger than the number of students in TAPA.

+### Finding a student: `find`

+Allows the user to look up the details of a particular student.

+Format: `find n/[NAME] (or) find i/[STUDENT_ID]`

+* The student whose name or student id is specified after the `find` command will appear in the list.

+Example:
+* `find n/John`
+    * Displays the particulars of the students whose names include John.
+    * If no name matches John, then the user will be given a message saying no student found under this name.
+* `find i/AXXXXXXXR`
+    * Displays the particulars of the student with student ID AXXXXXXXR.
+    * If the student ID is of the wrong format (incorrect number of characters, or starts with a number, ends with a number), an error will be displayed.
+    * If no student is found with the student ID, then a message saying no student found will be displayed.

 ### Checking all the tasks that a particular student have: `task`

 Displays all the tasks that are allocated to a particular student.